GoogleCloudPlatform/gke-network-conversion/README.md

 ## Cluster upgrade options

-Note: The script does not allow for downgrading a control plane, or a node pool version.
+> **Note**: The script does not allow for downgrading a control plane or a node pool version.

 The options for the desired control plane and node pool versions accept version aliases.
 See [cluster.UpdateMaster] and [nodePools.Update] for syntax and behavior.